-The Sense of Smell.-The end-organs for the sense of smell are limited in their distribution to the upper part of the nasal cavities.
+The Sense of Smell.-The end organs for the sense of smell are limited in their distribution to the upper part of the nasal cavities.
 The membrane lining this region is yellow in colour, and consists of a characteristic epithelium lying on a connective tissue layer.
-The epithelial layer is formed of a superficial layer of columnar, supporting cells, and of several layers of nerve cells; the latter are elongated in shape, and each possesses a nucleus.
-The prolongation of the cell peripheral to the nucleus lies between the columnar cells, and terminates at the surface in six to eight hair-like processes; the central prolongation is continued as a non-medullated nerve fibre to the olfactory lobe, where it arborises in the manner already described (p.
-101).
+The epithelial layer is formed of a superficial layer of columnar, supporting cells, and of several layers of nerve-cells; the latter are elongated in shape, and each possesses a nucleus.
+The prolongation of the cell peripheral to the nucleus lies between the columnar cells, and terminates at the surface in six to eight hair-like processes; the central prolongation is continued as a non-medullated nerve-fibre to the olfactory lobe, where it arborises in the manner already described (p.
+102).
 The connective tissue layer contains small alveolar glands, known as Bowman's glands, the secretion of which moistens the surface of the membrane.

 The adequate stimulus for the sense of smell must be in the gaseous form, or in the condition of excessively minute particles.
-The gases or particles are conveyed to the lower, or respiratory, portion of the nasal cavities by the air currents due to the respiratory movements.
-From the respiratory passage the gases reach the olfactory region by diffusion.
+Further, the gases or particles must be soluble both in water and in lipoid substances.
+They are conveyed to the lower, or respiratory, portion of the nasal cavities by the air-currents due to the respiratory movements.
+From the respiratory passage they reach the olfactory region by diffusion.

 No satisfactory classification of odours has been arrived at, and it is usual to describe them as pleasant or unpleasant.
 Other sensations excited in the nasal mucous membrane, such as the irritation produced by ammonia, are due to stimulation of the endings of the fifth nerve.